 Within the Church

-The carved wood Crucifix hanging above the Alter is the work of the late Miss Blyton-Smith, who was the Artist of the Calvary in Brompton Oratory.
+The carved wood Crucifix hanging behind the Alter is the work of the late Miss Blyton-Smith, who was the Artist of the Calvary in Brompton Oratory.
 The Statue of the Madonna and Child in the Lady Chapel is carved wood and painted by one of the monks of Farnborough Abbey.
 It is the gift of Bishop Restieaux.

 The organ, which was designed and made by the Wyvern Church Organ Co.
 Ltd in Bideford in 1982, and was presented by Canon Adrian Chapple in memory of his family who lived in the district at the turn of the century.

 The Baptistry was added to the Church in 1907 by Canon Middleton in memory of his friend, the Reverend William Bromley.
 Canon Middleton copied the design of the baptistry turret from a Byzantine source - the Crusader Church of St Anne's in Jerusalem.
 Surprisingly, it has circles of glass set in concrete which must be one of the earliest examples of this form of art.

 The font was given by a visitor in 1895 and is made of Caen Stone.